refile/refile/README.md

 ## 4. Rails helpers

-Refile provides the `attachment_field` form helper which generates a file field as well as a hidden field, suffixed with `cache_id`.
+Refile provides the `attachment_field` form helper which generates a file field as well as a hidden field.
 This field keeps track of the file in case it is not yet permanently stored, for example if validations fail.
 It is also used for direct and presigned uploads.
 For this reason it is highly recommended to use `attachment_field` instead of `file_field`.

 ``` erb
 <%= form_for @user do |form| %>